benCoomes/equipper/dev-setup.md

 # Dev Env Setup
 Setup instructions for a development environment, while a proper codespaces devcontainer.json is pending.
+Microsoft has [documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/local-development) with additional details.

 ## Essentials
 Create default codespace (as of Oct 2022).
 Should be Ubuntu 20.04 (`cat /etc/os-release` to check)